Business Rebound and Adaptation Grant

 The Business Rebound and Adaptation Grant has now closed for new applications.

-If you are looking to make improvements to your business premises, undertake future skilling of your staff or purchase new technology and equipment to assist with accessing new markets please consider applying for the Small Business Pivot Grant which is now open.
+If you are looking to make improvements to your business premises, undertake future skilling of your staff or purchase new technology and equipment to assist with accessing new markets please consider applying for the Business Pivot Grant which is open.

 The $20 million Business Rebound and Adaptation Grant is a new program designed to help Northern Territory (NT) small businesses affected by the coronavirus (COVID-19) pandemic build their capacity and adapt to the new economic environment.